Jack Milne (footballer)

 Jack Milne (born 10 February 2003) is a Scottish professional footballer who plays for side Aberdeen.
 He has also played for Brechin City and Kelty Hearts on loan.
 Originally a central midfielder, then a holding midfielder, Milne was successfully converted into a central defender.

 Career

 Born in Aberdeen, Milne attended the SFA Performance School at Hazlehead Academy and the Aberdeen Youth Academy at Under 12s aged 11 years old, and was rewarded with a full time contract in the summer of 2020.
 He played one year at Under 18s, before being loaned out to Highland League side Brechin City for the first half of the 2021–22 campaign.
 He also impressed whilst playing for the Aberdeen B-team in their SPFL Trust Trophy games.

 He made his senior debut for Aberdeen in a Scottish League Cup Group Stage match against Peterhead on 10 July 2022.
 He made his Scottish Premiership debut on 1 October 2022, coming on as a second-half substitute in a 4–1 win against Kilmarnock.

 On 12 January 2023, Milne joined Scottish League One club Kelty Hearts on loan until the end of the season.

+In May 2026, Milne was accused of racism during a game towards Livingston striker Jeremy Bokila; the allegation was "not proven".